dward2/BME547/Resources/virtual_machines.md

   alias pip='pip3'
   alias python='python3'
   ```
-* The `pip` program is not installed as part of this Python installation.
-If
+* The `pip` program may or may not be installed as part of this Python
+  installation.
+Run it as `pip3` unless you crate an alias.
+If you are
-  you are unable to run pip, you can install it as follows:
+  unable to run pip, you can install it as follows:
   ```bash
     sudo apt install python3-pip
   ```